globalfoodbook/gfb_author_bio/README.md

 # Global Food Book's Author Biography Widget

 Contributors: (kengimel)
-Tags: newsletter, food-cook, recipe plugin, mailchimp Requires at least: 3.0.1
+Tags: author, food-cook, recipe plugin, biography, about me, summary Requires at least: 3.0.1
 Tested up to: 4.2.2
 Stable tag: 1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This makes it easy to setup a brief synopsis of the author's biography on the sidebar.
-Best used in food & cook theme or woothemes.
+Best used in food & cook theme or woo-themes.

 ## Description
 This plugin provides simple author bio box to give visitors to your website a quick/brief information on the author background.

-This plugin is an extract from [globalfoodbook.com](http://globalfoodbook.com) and is contributed back as opensource material (available free of charge).
+This plugin is an extract from [globalfoodbook.com](http://globalfoodbook.com) and is contributed back as open-source material (available free of charge).

 This plugin is built to help other site owners who require this author bio tool with flexible configurable options.

 It is implemented to allow easy setup and customization of a blog's author bio sidebar widget.

-It is best used with food and cook recipe theme made with woothemes.
+It is best used with food and cook recipe theme made with woo-themes.

 ## Installation